-"Adapting is key," says Suseland.
 "You've got to adapt your burn strategy for the weather, the habitat you're burning, the species that live there and the existing fuel.
 Often you're not going to be able to burn everything you want - especially in a wetland area."